Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 walls are as large and thick as the outer walls, but more often they have the characteristics of a large city's or small city's walls.

+### Watch Towers
-**Watch Towers:** Some city walls are adorned with watch towers set at irregular intervals.
+Some city walls are adorned with watch towers set at irregular intervals.
 Few cities have enough guards to keep someone constantly stationed at every tower, unless the city is expecting attack from outside.
 The towers provide a superior view of the surrounding